 - [ ] No commits from people other than the agent on this branch

-Two seconds per PR, catches every variant.
+Two seconds per PR, and it catches every variant above.

 Prevention

-.codex/setup.shthat blocks non-fast-forward - Review
+pre-pushhook that blocks non-fast-forward pushes. - Review

-git logand the GitHub timeline before merging agent PRs - Use
+git logand the GitHub timeline before merging agent PRs. - Use

 Related